psychemedia/storytelling-notes/press_gang.md

 John Beatson, midshipman, on the Impress at Leith, remembers Calderwood being impressed, but was not present when any scuffle happened.
 After Geyler was put out of Cuming's, he said to the Witness, "D——n that wooden-legged b——r, I'll do for him, for interrupting me on my duty."
 Herdman almost immediately came out, when Geyler repeated his words, and struck Herdman on the head with a stick he had in his hand.
 The Pannel took the Witness as evidence of his being struck, and said he would haVe satisfaction.
 The quarrel continued between Geyler and him along the shore, when Mr. Waddell opened his window, and asked " what was the matter ?"
 Herdman said he had abused by Geyler, an would have satisfaction.
 Waddell advised him to let the matter rest that night, and have recourse to the Civil Law.
 Herdman went back to Calderwood's, and the Witness saw Mrs. Calder wood home, and Herdman went back to Coming's with a stick in his hand.

-James Thomson, one of the press-gang, said he saw Geyler strike the Pannel qith a stick, and Herdman took him a witness.
+James Thomson, one of the press-gang, said he saw Geyler strike the Pannel with a stick, and Herdman took him a witness.

 George Alexander, another of the press-gang, said, about eleven o'clock he saw Herdman, and spoke to him.
 Shortly after Geyler came out of the house, when Herdman struck him on the head, and knocked him down.— That the Witness lifted up Geyler, took him home, and his wife dressed his wound— That he went up the shore again, and met Herdman, who asked him to take a glass.
-They accordingly went into a public house, when the Pannel told him how hw had been used by Geyler striking him on the head, which raised a large lump on it— That he had gone to Mr. Waddell to complain, who advised him to go home ; but he had gone to the watch house, got a stick, and ,having met Geyler near Coming's, had knocked him down.
+They accordingly went into a public house, when the Pannel told him how he had been used by Geyler striking him on the head, which raised a large lump on it— That he had gone to Mr. Waddell to complain, who advised him to go home ; but he had gone to the watch house, got a stick, and ,having met Geyler near Coming's, had knocked him down.

 Mr. Alexander Waddell, Customs, Leith, said, that on the 12th November, the Pannel called at his house about eleven o'clock, much agitated, and said he had been badly used by Geyler— That he had been struck on the head by Geyler with a stick, and wished the Witness to interfere.—That he asked the Pannel the cause of the quarrel, when he told him he had prevented Geyler from using ill a woman of the name of Calder wood, and said he had gone to Cuming's, where Geyler had knocked him down.
 The witness advised, the Pannel to say no more, but let the Law take its course.
 The Pannel then went away ; but in a short time the Witness heard a noise in the street, and went to the window, where he saw the Pannel and another man ; when he asked Herdman if that wasthe man who had struck him, Herdman said it was : on which the Witness again advised him to go home, and he would let Captain Nash know the matter in the morning.
 Next morning he saw the Pannel, who told him he had given Geyler as good a stroke as he had got.
 The Pannel has been four years in the service. of the Customs ; and he considered him as a sober man, and a steady officer.
 He had lost his leg at Teneriffe, along with Lord Nelson.